For decades, Myanmar has been a country that has produced large numbers of refugees. Hundreds of thousands of people have sought safety abroad.

-In December 2019, more than 273,000 displaced people were living in camps or camp-like situations in Myanmar.
-69% of these were women and children.
+An estimated 1 million people from Myanamar are in need.
+More than 336,000 displaced people were living in camps or camp-like situations in Myanmar.
+70% of these were women and children.

 Myanmar has been ruled by a military regime for decades.
 In August 1988, mass demonstrations led to a violent crackdown.
 Around 10,000 people fled to Thailand.
 Most of the students eventually returned.